Bringing manufacturing, and safety, back home.

 Kenneth A. Wilson

-Kenneth Wilson is a technically sophisticated management professional with strong cross functional leadership skills coupled with proven “hands-on” experience.
-He has a diverse background in startups, turnarounds, acquisitions and high growth environments and has proven to be a resourceful problem solver with proven ability to conceptualize solutions to maximize successful results.
+Ken Wilson is a technically sophisticated management professional with strong cross functional leadership skills coupled with proven “hands-on” experience.
+He has a diverse background with startups, turnarounds, acquisitions and high growth environments and has proven to be a resourceful problem solver.

-Mr. Wilson brings 24 years of solid manufacturing experience as a Materials Manager, Manufacturing Manager, Manufacturing Engineering Manager and Vice President of Operations for companies with 750 direct and indirect employees over four plants.
+Mr. Wilson brings 24 years of solid manufacturing experience as a Materials Manager, Manufacturing Manager, Manufacturing Engineering Manager and Vice President of Operations for companies including a Kentucky based operation with 750 direct and indirect employees over four plants.

 A former U.S. Navy Lieutenant, Mr. Wilson managed 60 highly skilled technicians as a Senior Naval Nuclear Engineer in all aspects of maintenance, operation and repair of two Nuclear Reactors and their support systems.
 He attended the Naval Nuclear Power School in Orlando, Florida and studied reactor operations at the U.S. Naval Nuclear facility in Ballston Spa, New York.

 Mr. Wilson is a graduate of Purdue University where he received a Bachelor of Science Degree in Aero Engineering with a Major in Aerodynamics.
-We received an MBA degree from Georgia State University with a Major in Finance.
+He also received an MBA from Georgia State University with a Major in Finance.
 He is a Certified Six Sigma Green Belt, APICS Certified and a Qualified Certified Purchasing Manager.

 Not just a safer America, a stronger America